 When and where is registration?

 Registration takes place during the summer each year.
-At Registration, you will receive your class schedule and locker number, sign up for a tuition payment plan, receive your parking pass, be able to purchase an athletic pass, pick up your books for class, and more.
+At Registration, you will receive your class schedule and locker number, pick up your books for class, and more.
+In May or June, you will receive your Enrollment Contract through OnCampus (same login that you used to apply).
+This will include forms that you need to attend CLHS as well as setting up your Payment Plan for your tuition payments.
 Students do scheduling at Freshmen Scheduling Night (usually in late February or early March).

 When does school start?